CAT Tool Overview

 Next to the tabs are the action buttons that impact the translations and state of the Job.
 Depending on the workflow step you enter the CAT Tool on, you may see two or three action buttons.

-Click Save All to save all translations in the Job.
+Click Save All to save all translations in the current page of the CAT Tool.
+The bulk save functionality saves the strings for the page you're currently on.
+Each page has a limit of 100 strings.
 This action updates the translation memory.
-It is recommended that you click Save All before Submit.
+It is recommended that you click Save All on each page of strings you translate and also before Submit.

 Click Submit to submit the translations to the next step in the workflow.
 Choose to submit the number of saved translations in this Job (recommended after you click Save All), saved translations on the current page, or, translated strings on this page.
 This action cannot be undone.